José Mourinho: Tactics

 We trained yesterday with the three different systems we used, the one we started with, the one without [Frank] Lampard and finally the one with Demba and Fernando [Torres] in, and the players knew what to do.

-When Ba hit the winner, Mourinho darted down the touchline "in celebration", but afterwards he said he was primarily running to tell Torres and Ba their positional instructions for the remaining six minutes of the contest, which is backed up by the pictures.
-Ba's job was to sit in front of the defence and mark Alex if he ventured forward, Torres' to man-mark Maxwell.
+When Ba hit the winner, Mourinho darted down the touchline "in celebration", but afterwards he said he was primarily running to tell Torres and Ba their positional instructions for the remaining six minutes of the contest.

 On 16 April 2017, Mourinho's Manchester United beat league leaders Chelsea 2–0.
 During the game, Mourinho instructed Ander Herrera to man-mark Eden Hazard.
 This tactic proved effective as Hazard, and Chelsea, were nullified for large portions of the game.
 A previously untested strike partnership of Marcus Rashford and Jesse Lingard also caused the Chelsea defence problems, with the former opening the scoring in the 7th minute.
 Mourinho's tactical organisation throughout the match drew praise within the footballing world.